Eyeglass All Product Installation and Upgrade Guides Publication

 Login to the Eyeglass UI

-To login to the Eyeglass web UI, enter the following URL into your browser (Chrome preferred) replacing <Eyeglass IP address> with the real IP address assigned to the appliance:
+To login to the Eyeglass web UI, enter the following URL into your browser (Chrome preferred), replacing <Eyeglass IP address> with the real IP address assigned to the appliance:

 https://<Eyeglass IP address>

-You have 2 options for login authentication:
+You have two options for login authentication:

 Local - Select Auth Type “Local” and use the admin user and password configured on the appliance

-Default user/password: admin / 3y3gl4ss
+Default user/password: admin/3y3gl4ss

 Install License